Let’s begin with the first two major contributions of horseshoe crab blood:

 Horseshoe crab blood price

-Horseshoe crab blood is highly valuable, with an estimated worth of $5000 per liter and a LAL test costs less than $20.
+Horseshoe crab blood is highly valuable, with an estimated worth of $15,000 per quart and a LAL test costs less than $20.
 The cost is due to its use in testing medical products for safety, making it a vital resource in the pharmaceutical industry.
 Its unique properties explain why it is so expensive and considered irreplaceable for human health benefits.

 The process of collecting horseshoe crab blood is carefully managed to ensure the crabs’ well-being.
 First, healthy crabs are placed in a clean laboratory environment.
 Their shells are disinfected, and a sterile needle is inserted into a specific area under the shell, known as the dorsal sinus.
 This is where excess blood is drawn, leaving the majority of the crab’s blood, which is in the gill area, untouched.
 Studies show that this procedure is generally well-tolerated by the crabs, and most survive and recover from the process.
 This method helps balance medical needs with animal welfare, keeping both humans and crabs safe.